-Phase V drilling was completed in late September, 2007 with a total of 23 holes being drilled for 5,468.9 metres.
+The Phase V drilling was completed in late September, 2007 with a total of 23 holes being drilled for 5,468.9 metres.
 These numbers do not include two hydrogeological holes.
-The Phase V drill holes were drilled in the area which is known as the NE initial mining area which locates between Line 1 to 16.
-The density of drilling grid over the major silver zone has been increased to 60X60m.
+The Phase V drill holes were drilled in the area which is known as the NE initial mining area which is located between Line 1 to 16.
+The density of drilling over the major silver zone was maintained at.
 Detailed results for the Phase V drilling program are available on the Company's website or at www.sedar.com.